 From our perspective, there are only certain ways that you can “DO” anxiety.
 All anxiety sufferers run a particular pattern.
 There may be some individual differences but overall it’s the same pattern.
 In fact before we meet you we already know that, in the problem space, you tend to over analyse things.
 You tend to catastrophise into the future and are often uncomfortable with the uncertainties of life.
 You tend to spend a lot of time in your head and use your feelings as an indicator of what is true and what isn’t.
 You know something is valid because you think it or you feel it.
 Likely you are also someone who leads towards being avoidant.
 For many people avoidance is the way they deal with problems and confrontations.
 They think about the problem and make the mistake of thinking that “thinking is doing”.
 Additionally, you probably have poor compartmentalisation skills.
 That is to say, you have trouble “parking” thoughts and feelings that don’t serve you, and this will often make it difficult to get to sleep at night because you do not know how to turn off your mind.
 If you lean towards being perfectionistic, have a high need for control, lean towards taking responsibility for others, or have a fairly strong self-critical internal dialogue, then you will be more prone to anxiety and depression than others.

 Why is it important to treat anxiety?

 Research has shown that prolonged periods of anxiety, if left untreated, can morph into depression.
 If you have been struggling with anxiety for over five years, then you are a strong candidate for clinical depression.
 It is extremely important that you tackle this problem head-on.
 Avoiding it means you risk significant and much more debilitating consequences down the track.

 Get back to being you

 Our team of experienced and qualified therapists are ready to help.
-Book today for a better tomorrow.
+Call today on (02) 9977 7939 or book online today for a better tomorrow.